BrownieO/Conlang-notes/Grammar/nouns-verbs.md

 ---
-description: Nouns have a gender suffix.
-Verbs have a tense.
+description: Nouns have a gender suffix, plus an N. Verbs have a tense suffix.
 ---
 ## Nouns
-To make a noun, append a gender suffix.
-E.g.
+To make a noun, append a gender suffix, plus an N. E.g.
 <ul>
   <li><span translate="no" lang="es">kan</span> + <span translate="no" lang="es">eon</span> = dog</li>
   <li><span translate="no" lang="es">kan</span> + <span translate="no" lang="es">aon</span> = female dog</li>